 MTS is in the business of supporting small, medium, and large scale network infrastructure for clients from the public, private, and NGO sectors.
 We support our client base as they deploy scores of applications across thousands of end-user devices, in dozens of physical locations.
 Every day of the week, we respond to numerous support requests most of which can be handled quickly and easily.
 To the casual observer and/or daily computer user, we do our best to make it look simple and easy.
 After all, end users and administrators have work to do, and that usually doesn’t involve adjusting the IT infrastructure, ensuring the security and integrity of the network, or deploying applications to dozens of desktops.
 In short, we do our job quickly and effectively so our clients can do theirs.

 Sometimes the apparent ease with which things get done can be deceptive.
-How often are we inspired to hop up on the stage after a great performance?
-The performer is so skillful it is as if it requires no skill at all.
+How often are we inspired to hop up on the stage and emulate the performer after witnessing a great performance?
+The performance seems so effortless it is as if it requires no skill at all.
 However, whether the skill is a theatrical performance, or tuning a network of computers, the ease with which it appears to get done belies the underlying complexity and the specificity of the procedures that need to be followed to make it work in the first place and keep working well moving forward.

 So it is with IT services.
 Today’s networked environment has evolved over decades and now has the capacity to move as much data every single day as was even in existence 30 years ago.
 The internet moves 2500 PB of data each day.
 The sheer scale is incomprehensible in terms of quantity of data, let alone the sophisticated equipment and software protocols required to route that much data efficiently.

 Our Goal Is Invisibility…Transparency to the End User